 I recently struggled with a decision.
 I was about to take action on something, but paused just long enough to realize it just might be motivated by my Aries impulsiveness.
 It’s gotten me in trouble before, big time!
-I didn’t want to make another decision that was going to end up in a lot of emotional pain… again!
+I didn’t want to make another decision that was going to end up in a lot of emotional pain…again!
 So, I called a friend.
 Sure enough, she told me it was a stupid idea.
 She saved me from making a costly mistake.
-(This is why we need our girlfriends – especially the ones who’ll “tell it like it is,” and won’t pussy-foot around being nice!)
+(This is why we need our girlfriends – especially the ones who’ll ‘tell you like it is,’ and won’t pussy-foot around being nice!)

 In reality, I already knew it was a bad idea.
 That’s why I hesitated.
 If it had been a good idea, I would have felt a sense of certainty.
 I would have felt pleased and maybe even felt a sense of peace about the decision.
 Instead I felt enough caution to call a friend.
 I could have saved myself the phone call if I had paid attention to what I was feeling.

 This is partially true.
-Our ‘mind’ is a great tool for analysis – for evaluating both sides of an argument.
+Our ‘mind’ is a great tool for analysis – for evaluating both sides of the argument.
 It helps us weigh facts and make practical decisions.
 However practical decisions are not always the best decisions.
-I once made a career decision based on what I thought would provide the best financial security for our household.
-What I really wanted to do, however, was to take a more interesting, but lower paying, position.
+I once made career decision based on what I thought would provide the best financial security for our household.
+What I really wanted to do, however, was to take another more interesting, but lower paying, position.
 I have never been unhappier in any job in my life!
-My decision was practical and logical, but I was miserable.
+The decision was practical and logical, but I was miserable.
 I quit 6 months later!
 I had made the mistake of not taking my emotions into consideration.